 Networks of Power

 One way to look at power is as an attribute of a person—big muscles, big weapons, a big bank account, or an unrelenting motivation to compete.
 Looking at power in that way conceals the fact that an individual can only express power in relation to others and that power is itself embedded in a set of relationships, often hidden relationships.
-Just as chapter 2 indicated that destructive behavior is not merely an attribute of individuals but rather a function of circumstances similarly, power is better understood as something that resides within a network of connections rather than within individuals.
+Just as chapter 2 indicated that destructive behavior is not merely an attribute of individuals but rather a function of circumstances, similarly, power is better understood as something that resides within a network of connections rather than within individuals.

-Domhoff argues that the critical players are organizations.
+G. William Domhoff argues that the critical players are organizations.
 Organizations are little more than a set of positions and rules.
 The rules are agreed-upon ways of doing things to achieve some specific purpose.
 Organizations may be informal, such as a family or a support group, or formal, such as a corporation or a government agency.
 In either case, they typically have identifiable boundaries and memberships.
-But in actual practice we find family members sometimes relating to fictive kin, , to non-kin, as if they were members of their own family.
+But in actual practice we find family members sometimes relating to fictive kin, that is, to non-kin, as if they were members of their own family.
 And with agencies, we often find key transactions with representatives of other organizations sometimes proving more important than those within the agencies themselves.
 It is useful to study actual exchanges without making reference to a particular defined entity such as the family, the neighborhood, the workplace, or the church, club, or company to which an individual claims membership.
 The concept of networks can clue us to the actual transactions that take place.

 Network Analysis: Revealing Networks of Power